 - Value proposition - What are your unique selling points?
 Why should people buy from you instead of the competitor?

-- Branding - What's the expertise or specialization of your business?
-How do you want to position it in your industry?.
+- Branding - What is the expertise or specialization of your business?
+How do you want to position it in your industry?

 Read more:

-- 32 Micro and Small Business Ideas You Can Start with Low Capital in 2022
+- What Small Business Ideas Can You Start in the Philippines?

-- Starting a Business This 2022?
-Here are 9 Business Ideas with 50K Capital in the Philippines
+- Business Ideas with Under ₱50,000 Capital in the Philippines

 Make sure your business plan research covers these areas: